Percona-Lab/mongodb_consistent_backup/README.rst

 ~~~~~~~~~~~~~

 -  Backup consistency depends on consistent server time across all
-   hosts.
+   hosts!
 Server time **must be synchronized on all nodes** using ntpd
    and a consistent time source or virtualization guest agent that
    syncs time
 -  Must have 'mongodump' installed and specified if not at default: